qmzheng09work/qmzheng09work.github.io/_pages/about.md

 ## 📰News ##
+*   02/07/2024: I received a HK$730K General Research Fund  from Research Grants Council Hong Kong (role: PI).
+*   02/07/2024: I officially joined the Dept. of Geography and Resource Management at Chinese University of Hong Kong as a full-time Assistant Professor (tenure-track).
 *   24/05/2024: My co-authored paper on "Downscalling VIIRS Nighttime light image" has been published in *International Journal of Applied Earth Observation and Geoinformation*! [[Download(OA)](https://doi.org/10.1016/j.jag.2024.103924)]
 *  20/04/2024: My publications exceeded 1,000 Google Scholar citations!
-*  04/04/2024: **I will officially join the Dept. of Geography and Resource Management at Chinese University of Hong Kong as a full-time Assistant Professor (tenure-track) in the coming July**.
 *  18/03/2024: Our review paper "Nighttime light remote sensing for urban applications: progress, challenges, and prospects" is **ESI highly cited**! [[Download (OA)](https://www.sciencedirect.com/science/article/pii/S0924271623001521)].
 *  27/01/2024: Our work "Geo-STO3Net: A deep neural network integrating geographical spatiotemporal information for surface ozone estimation" was accepted by *IEEE TGRS* ! [[Download](https://ieeexplore.ieee.org/document/10414127)].
 *  08/01/2024: I joined the Dept. of Geography and Resource Management at Chinese University of Hong Kong as a Part-time Lecturer.